msmk0/dfelibs/README.md

 ===================================================
 May contain traces of industrial strength snake oil

 This is a set of small single-header libraries.
-If not mentioned otherwise they only need a C++11 compatible compiler.
-They require no installation and can be used by copying them into your own projects and including them directly.
+They require no installation and only need a C++11 compatible compiler.
+To use any of them just copy the header file into your own project and include it where needed.
+If you are using the [CMake][cmake] build system you can also add the full project as a subdirectory and use any of the libraries by linking with the `dfelibs` target, i.e.

+    add_subdirectory(<path/to/dfelibs/folder>)
+    ...
+    target_link_library(<your/project/target> dfelibs)

 Dispatcher
 ----------